Motion of spinning particles around a polymer black hole in loop quantum gravity: Motion of spinning test particles

 For a spin test particle, as depicted in Fig. \ref{fig2}, there exist an ISCOS and an ISCOL that both satisfy the above conditions within a certain range of spin.
 However, when taking ISCOS as ISCO, it is found that a spacelike situation occurs when the spin $\bar{s}$ is large enough, which has been observed in Refs. \cite{Zhang:2017nhl,Zhang:2020qew,Yang:2021chw}.
 When taking ISCOL, this situation does not occur.
 Figs. \ref{fig10} and \ref{fig11} show the variation of ISCOS and ISCOL with the spin $\bar{s}$.

 In Figs. \ref{fig10} and \ref{fig11}, both ISCOS and ISCOL are symmetric with respect to the spin $\bar{s}$.
 In Fig. \ref{fig10}, the radius of ISCOS decreases with increasing $\bar{s}$, and it is spacelike in the yellow region.
 It is clear that the radius of ISCOS increases with the spin $\bar{s}$.
 When $A_{\lambda}=0$ and $\bar{s}=0$, the radius of ISCOS is exactly at $r=6M$, which is the radius of the ISCO for a spinless test particle in Schwarzschild spacetime.
 In Fig. \ref{fig11}, although ISCOL has no null region, it will terminate at a certain spin value $\bar{s}_e$, which decreases with $A_{\lambda}$.
 A simple calculation shows that when $A_{\lambda}=0$ (Schwarzschild spacetime), $\bar{s}_e\approx 6.1480$, and when $A_{\lambda}=0.5$ (no event horizon), $\bar{s}_e\approx 3.7666$.
-An interesting result is that as $A_{\lambda}$ increases, the critical spin $\bar{s}_c$ of the timelike and spacelike regions decreases first and then increases, as shown in Table \ref{tab1}.
+An interesting result is that as $A_{\lambda}$ increases, the critical spin $\bar{s}_c$ of the timelike and spacelike regions decreases first and then increases, as shown in Table \ref{tab3}.
 This feature suggests that there exists a minimum spin $\bar{s}_{min}$ such that the ISCO formed by particles with spin less than this $\bar{s}_{min}\approx1.3883$ is timelike for all $A_{\lambda}$.

 Finally, we end this section with the figures of ISCOS and ISCOL varying with $A_{\lambda}$.
 Fig. \ref{fig12a} shows the ISCOS without spin, which is consistent with the result given in Ref. \cite{Tu:2023xab}.
 As $s$ increases, a null region appears.
+It is obvious that the ISCO of a polymer black hole in LQG is smaller than that of a Schwarzschild black hole, which means that a polymer black hole in LQG has a smaller inner edge of accretion disk compared to the Schwarzschild black hole with the same mass.
+Furthermore, the stronger the LQG effect is, the smaller the radius of the inner edge of accretion disk will be.
 Fig. \ref{fig12d} is the variation of ISCOL with $A_{\lambda}$, which does not exhibit a null region.
 It is clear that both the radii of ISCOS and ISCOL decrease as the LQG effect becomes stronger.